10-5-pursuit/lab-github/questions.md

 11. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**

    \`\`\`
+   Branches allow us to develop features, fix bugs, or safely experiment with new ideas in a contained area of our repository.
+You create an original file, and then make a copy aka "branch off".
+Branches are important for collaborative projects, because each individual can work on thier part of the project without disrupting the base.
+One can also track the individual changes that the collaborator inserts.  [*learn more: A branch you create to build a feature is commonly referred to as a feature branch or topic branch.]
    \`\`\`

 11. **What is GitHub Pages, and how can it be used to host web pages?**